tt-isv-org/scc/tutorial/index.md

     The `FailedCreate` warning clearly shows that we were **unable to validate against any security context constraint** due to our fsGroup and runAsUser values.

+    This error is expected because the deployment manifest asked for specific permissions, and the default service account cannot use any SCC that will allow these permissions.
+This tells you that either the deployer has requested too much access in the manifest, or the cluster admin needs to provide an SCC that allows more access.

     We did not fail to "create the deployment".
 You can use `oc get deployment` or use the OpenShift Web Console to look for it.
 A deployment named `scc-tutorial-deploy-sc` was created.
 A replica set named `scc-tutorial-deploy-sc-<generated-suffix>` was also created.
 But both show 0-of-1 pods were created, and the replica set has that event that explains the problem.

-    These errors are expected because the deployment asked for specific permissions, and the default service account cannot use any SCC that will allow these permissions.
     So, instead of deploying an application that will eventually run into data access errors, we made it fail earlier with reasons.
 Failing early is definitely a good thing.
 The other thing we accomplished, by clearly indicating the special permissions needed by this application, is that we created a way for the developer, the deployer, and the security administrator to better communicate the special security requirements of this deployment.

-## Create and assign a security context constraint
+## Step 3: Create and assign a security context constraint

 *You must be a cluster admin for this step.*